-C. Environmental Planning
+C. Environmental Planning (EP)

-Environmental Planning (EP) oversees all environmental programs within ADOT.
+EP oversees all environmental programs within ADOT.
 This group ensures that local, state, and federal environmental laws are complied with during the development, construction, and operation of ADOT projects.
-As far as Title VI goes, Environmental Planning is responsible for ensuring public participation and that non-discrimination occurs throughout the entire environmental review process from Project Scoping to approval of the decision document (i.e. (CE), Finding of No Significant Impact (FONSI), or Record of Decision (ROD)).
+EP is responsible for ensuring public participation and that nondiscrimination occurs throughout the entire environmental review process from Project Scoping to approval of the decision document (i.e. (Categorical Exclusion, (CE)), Finding of No Significant Impact (FONSI), or Record of Decision (ROD)) are in compliance with Title VI nondiscrimination regulation.

 ADOT has assumed FHWA responsibility for carrying out environmental approvals under the following programs concurrently: Categorical Exclusions (23 USC 326) and the Surface Transportation Project Delivery Program (23 USC 327).
-With this assignment of federal environmental review responsibility, Environmental Planning is responsible for complying with all applicable federal environmental laws, regulations, Executive Orders and policies, and is solely legally responsible for environmental decisions made on all ADOT federal-aid highway projects.
+With this assignment of federal environmental review responsibility, EP is responsible for complying with all applicable federal environmental laws, regulations, executive orders and policies, and is solely legally responsible for environmental decisions made on all ADOT federal aid highway projects.
 In 1994, EO 12898, Federal Actions to Address Environmental Justice (EJ) in Minority Populations and Low-Income Populations, was issued.
 EO 12898 emphasized a federal agency's responsibility to make EJ a goal by identifying and addressing the effects of programs, policies and activities on minority and low-income populations.
 This is accomplished by involving the public in developing transportation projects that fit within their communities without sacrificing equity, EJ, and safety.

-Under NEPA Assignment an Environmental Planner sends a draft copy of all unlisted CEs, EAs, and EISs to the CRO to conduct a compliance review for Title VI, EJ, and LEP.

-Further program information on how Environmental Planning complies with Title VI and EJ can be found at:
+Under NEPA Assignment an Environmental Planner sends a draft copy of all unlisted CE, Environmental Assessment (EA), and Environmental Impact Study (EIS) to the Title VI Program to conduct a compliance review for Title VI, EJ, and LEP.
+Further program information on how EP complies with Title VI and EJ can be found at:

-https://azdot.gov/business/environmental-planning/guidance-federal-aid-projects/title-vi-and-environmental-justice
+https://azdot.gov/business/environmental-planning/ce-assignment-and-nepa-assignment

-The CRO has compliance oversight responsibilities on Title VI, LEP and EJ compliance in NEPA documents.
-Environmental Planning collects and analyzes demographic data that includes, race, national origin (LEP) income, minority status, and age as part of their NEPA analysis in defining the affected environment of projects.
-ADOT's process for identifying possibly disproportionately high and adverse effects on minority and/low income populations is described on Environmental Planning's web page (Link).
-Environmental Planning reports to CRO a listing of all active Individual CEs, EAs, and EISs reports for review monthly, and publishes a quarterly report of Listed CEs.
+The Title VI Program has compliance oversight responsibilities on Title VI, LEP and EJ compliance in NEPA documents.
+EP collects and analyzes demographic data that includes, race, national origin/LEP, income, minority status, and age as part of the NEPA analysis in defining the affected environment of projects.
+ADOT's process for identifying possibly disproportionately high and adverse effects on minority and/low income populations is described on EP's web page and can be found in the ADOT EP Procedures as well as here: